bit20062896/dXml/readme.markdown

 ## Xpath

-Just added.
 You can use a basic form of xpaths to easily access DCXmlNodes and their values.
 For example, here's the code to access the value of a node within a soap message body:

 	#import "DCXmlNode+XPath.h"

 	...
+	DCXmlDocument *doc = // ... get the document.
 	NSString * value = [doc valueFromXpath:@"/Body/abc"];

 How simple is that.
 See the documentation on the DCXmlNode(XPath) category.